davidnield/small-world-dynamics-in-focused-networks/README.md

 14. FocusedWattsStrogatzPlot5.pdf: Changes the interval of added focuses from every 10 nodes to every 20 nodes (or 5% of the nodes).

 15. FocusedWattsStrogatzPlot1.pdf: Changes the interval of added focuses from every 10/20 nodes to every 100 nodes (or 1% of the nodes).
 Differences almost completely evaporate.

+## Presentation
+1. small_world_beamer.tex: When combined with the pdfs above and the .bib file and sty folder below, this tex file creates the pdf used in my presentation
+2. small_world_bib.bib: BibTex file with the three references cited in the presentation
+3. sty: Folder containing the style folders for the Metropolis theme
+4. Small World Dynamics in Focused Networks.pdf: My final project presentation.

 # More Information
 Credit is due to Tim Marple, who helped me figure out the mixed bipartite projection problem.
 Much of the code in the function is his writing, I just put it in functional form.
 Credit is also due to the developers of igraph, whose demos and documentation made this project much easier than I initially thought it would be.